 - Complete Craven Community College’s General Scholarship Application.
 Application due in the financial aid office by April 15th of each year.

 - Search for outside scholarships via a free national search.
 Example www.fastweb.com and www.cfnc.org.
 Please be aware there are many scholarship scams, so always read the fine print and also understand that there are many free scholarship searches with access to the same information.

 - Ensure all documents have been received by admissions.

 - Take all required placement tests for admissions.

-- Once the Financial Aid Office has received your processed FAFSA, we will send you an email at your student email account letting you know what is needed to complete your financial aid file.
+- Once the financial aid office has received your processed FAFSA, we will send you an email at your student email account letting you know what (if anything) is needed to complete your financial aid file.